lutianzhou001/neofura-doc/docs/APIs/GetNep11TransferByAddress.md

 ## GetNep11TransferByAddress

- Gets Nep11Transfer by the address.
+ Gets the Nep11 transfer (NFT) by the address.

 ### Parameters